-With 2022 drawing to a close, thoughts in Hollywood are beginning to turn to who might be celebrating Oscars success next year.
+With 2023 now consigned to history, thoughts in Hollywood are beginning to turn to who might be celebrating Oscars success this year.

-The shortlists of films, all released during 2022, will be announced on Wednesday 21st December and nomination voting will take place between 12th January and 17th January, with the nominations being announced on 24th January.
+The shortlists of films, all released during 2023, were announced on Thursday 21st December and nomination voting will take place between 11th January and 16th January, with the nominations being announced on 23rd January.

-The Oscars are to be held at the Dolby Theatre in Los Angeles and will be hosted for the third time by comedian Jimmy Kimmel.
+The Oscars are to be held at the Dolby Theatre in Los Angeles and will be hosted for the fourth time by comedian Jimmy Kimmel.

 There are more than 7,000 members of the Academy of Motion Pictures Arts and Sciences (AMPAS), about a quarter of which are actors, and about 6,000 of them are eligible to vote.